Herbertkartel/alx-higher_level_programming/0x00-python-hello_world/README.md

-A shell script that runs a python script
+A script that prints a sentence followed by a new line